First and Second Order Optimality Conditions for the Control of Fokker-Planck Equations: Abstract

 \section{Abstract}

 In this article we study an optimal control problem subject to the Fokker-Planck equation

 The control variable $u$ is time-dependent and possibly multidimensional, and the function $B$ depends on the space variable and the control.
-The cost functional is of tracking type and includes a quadratic (Tikhonov regularizing) term on the control.
-For this problem we prove existence of optimal control, first order necessary conditions, and second order necessary and sufficient conditions.
+The cost functional is of tracking type and includes a quadratic regularization term on the control.
+For this problem, we prove existence of optimal controls and first order necessary conditions.
+Main emphasis is placed on second order necessary and sufficient conditions.